Former 'Survivor' contestant gets prison for child porn

 PONTIAC, Mich.
 (AP) — A former contestant of the CBS TV show “Survivor” has been sentenced to at least a year in prison for possessing child pornography.

 Michael Skupin appeared Tuesday in Oakland County court in suburban Detroit.
 He asked for mercy from the judge and said he’s “deeply sorry.”
+But Skupin denied downloading the photos on his laptop.

 In a separate case, he was placed on probation and ordered to pay $31,800 to victims of a financial scheme.
 During that investigation, authorities found child porn on Skupin’s laptop.
 He was convicted in November.

 Skupin will be eligible for parole after a year.
-His maximum prison sentence is four years.
+The longest he can be kept in prison is four years.

 Most Read Stories